NathanGeorgeKilpatrick/Genetic-Algorithm/README.md

 How to read the output??

 ----------------- these lines split on generation from another.

 Example -
-11011110:222:1900:0
+10110101:181:1500:3684:0.140187

-The first number before the colon 11011110 this number is a individuals chromosome.
+The first number 10110101 this number is a individuals chromosome.
 Each integer depicts a items that can go into the bag.
 A 1 means that the item is in the bag and a 0 means the item is not in the bag.

 The second nubmber is the decoded int created by the chromosome.
-When the example binary number is decoded it represents the number 222.
+When the example binary number is decoded it represents the number 181.
 As explained before the current termination number is 225.

+The third number (1500) is the combined fitness of all items in the bag.

-The third number is the combined weight of the items within the bag.
+The fourth number (3684) is the combined weight of all items in the bag.

+The last number (0.140187) is the fitness ratio of the individual in this generation.
+This fitness ratio displays the chance of the individual to be selected for mating.